top of page

 Tax Implications

-If you've been non-resident for tax purposes while in Dubai, you should be aware of the split-year treatment, which might apply in the year you return.
-This means that only part of your income for the year may be subject to UK tax.
+If you were non-resident for tax purposes while in Dubai, the split-year treatment might apply in the year you return.
+This means that only the UK part of the tax year is subject to UK tax, potentially reducing your tax liability for that year.

 Banking and Money Transfers